minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 ### `noswap.c`

-Pointers are one of the more complex topics we cover, so don’t feel bad if your mind feels stretched in the next few weeks.
-That’s a good thing!
+Pointers are one of the more complex topics we cover, so don't feel bad if your mind feels stretched in the next few weeks.
+That's a good thing!

-Recall last time we ended with a function that didn’t live up to its name:
+Recall last time we ended with a function that didn't live up to its name:

 	#include <stdio.h>